Vegans Need More Than Just B12

 Why?
 It’s a topic for another post, but in short, the caloric density is unbelievably high compared to even the fattiest whole foods you’ll find in nature — oil contains 4,000 calories per pound, compared to around 100 calories for most vegetables.
 And if you’re concerned about protein, you can immediately do better by removing the single food in your diet that packs the largest number of calories per ounce, calories that are completely free of protein, making more room for the rest of the foods in your diet, those whole foods that do contain protein.
 The same goes for most micronutrients, too.
-(More about my decision to stop eating oil in the March 26, 2015 episode of No Meat Athlete Radio, here.)

 I’m not anti-oil.
 Just like with protein powder, it has some targeted uses (not least of which, for me, is a gourmet restaurant meal now and then).
 If you’re looking to bulk up, sure, add oil to your diet for a little while.
 But as an everyday food for a typical person, I think it does more harm than good.

 Turmeric is more food than supplement.
 In fact, it’s one of my seven foods to eat every day.

 Turmeric has numerous health benefits, most notably helping to prevent (or even fight) certain types of cancer.
 It’s also been shown to reduce inflammation in the body, which is beneficial for both long-term health and potentially to athletes for speeding recovery from workouts.